jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_QUERY_FILTER_CLASSES.md

 !!!
 Tip
     You can rename `MyCustomQueryFilter` to any name you like, but make sure the class name matches the file name.

+## Examples

+You can find examples of fully implemented QueryFilter classes in the [PHP reference](https://pfrest.org/php-docs/namespaces/restapi-queryfilters.html).
+Select the QueryFilter class you are interested in to view the class's PHPDoc documentation, and then click on the `<>` symbol next to the class name to view the class's source code.